OasisDigital/rxjs-closure/README.md

 digging through including all these pieces together, all of the hard work here came from smart people who mostly work at Google.

+Importantly, so far tsickle can only produce "goog" modules, not ES2015 modules which Closure is now capable of consuming.

 # TODO

 * Publish a demo repo that consumes this one.
-* Make a side-by-side comparison of the results using this versus the (less tricky to obtain) ES2015-bundle version of RxJS.
+* Keep an eye on changes that would enable a fully typed, Closure-ready Angular packaging.
-* If this experiment turns out to have little value, delete it.
+* If this RxJS experiment turns out to have little value, delete it.
 * If it turns out to be useful, hope the core RxJS ships it instead... then delete this third-party experimental package.